jdleo/jdleo-me-latest/src/blog/posts/clash-royale-ai-deck-prediction.md

 First, I needed battle data.
 Lots of it.
 Fortunately, Supercell provides an excellent [Clash Royale API](https://developer.clashroyale.com/#/documentation) that lets you pull real battle logs from players.
 Huge shoutout to Supercell for making this data accessible to researchers and developers.

-The data collection strategy was a breadth-first search through the player network:
+The data collection strategy was a breadth-first search through the player network.

-1. Start with a seed player tag
-2. Get their recent battles
-3. For each battle, add the opponent to a queue of new players to explore
-4. Repeat until I have enough battles

 Here's the core data collection logic:

 ```python
 from requests import get